These are the men charged with the murder of Hillary Gardee

 A group of passers-by who were making their way to work found her body in a field about 40km outside Mbombela on Tuesday.

-An autopsy revealed that 28-year-old Gardee was shot at the back of the head and stabbed multiple times.
+An autopsy revealed Gardee, 28 was shot in the back of the head and stabbed multiple times.

 The motive for her killing is unknown.